himynameisdave/eggs-genny/README.md

 npm install -g generator-eggs-genny
 ```

+If that didn't work try running it with [`sudo`](https://github.com/himynameisdave/eggs-genny/wiki/Installation-Setup#what-the-s-h-i-t-is-this) in front of the command.

 Now just `cd` into your little rag-tag project and run:

 ```bash
 yo eggs-genny
 ```

-If that didn't work try running it with [`sudo`](https://github.com/himynameisdave/eggs-genny/wiki/Installation-Setup#what-the-s-h-i-t-is-this) in front of the command.

-If it did work, then this is where shit gets real.
+This is where shit gets real.
 Answer some questions and in no time you'll have a web app with you name on it, customized to exactly how you like it.

 You can also optionally skip the bower and npm installs by adding `--skip-install` to the end of the command, like so: